algbio/GraphChainer/README.md

 If you use GraphChainer, please cite as:

 Jun Ma, Manuel Cáceres, Leena Salmela, Veli Mäkinen, Alexandru I. Tomescu.
-GraphChainer: Co-linear Chaining for Accurate Sequence-to-Variation-Graph Alignment.
+GraphChainer: Co-linear Chaining for Accurate Alignment of Long Reads to Variation Graphs.
 Submitted, 2021

 ### Credits